bobaseva/Fun-Facts-from-Around-the-World-Quiz/README.md

 ### Future Implementations

 Overall performance of the website can be improved by trying to upload background image of different size or format, as it can slow down the loading time.
-Also timer function can be updated in order to stop once the player clicked through all 10 questions, instead the timer goes on until it gets to 0 even if the player finished all the questions beforhand.
+Also timer function can be updated in order to stop once the player clicked through all 10 questions, instead the timer goes on until it gets to 0 even if the player finished all the questions beforehand.
 All the options for the stop timer function I was able to find appeared to interfere with the existing code so it was decided to leave timer functions as it is for now.

 ### Bugs and Challenges

 There were several bugs I came across while developing this game:

 1. The favicon icon appeared not to load regardless of the way I was trying to upload it to the root directory.
-Both options were unsuccesfull to load the icon.
+Both options were unsuccessfull to load the icon.
 I have tried option of copying the code from the website and uploading the whole folder to the directory and the one advised on Love Maths project with single line of code under the Title and single file upload.
-In the end the icon did appear on the deployed version of the website only, so it was deciced to leave it as it is.
+In the end the icon did appear on the deployed version of the website only, so it was decided to leave it as it is.
-2. Quiz questions functions bug was the most challenging as JS file stopped working when getting to the certain line fo the code, and from many more than 'first glance' JS code was perfectly fine on all line fo the file.
+2. Quiz questions functions bug was the most challenging as JS file stopped working when getting to the certain line for the code, and from many more than 'first glance' JS code was perfectly fine on all line for the file.
 After long time of research I managed to find the bug in the HTML file.
 As this version of repository was created as a copy of the first draft and most of the code was copied directly to the directory from the version that was created first, thus some lines were simply overwritten.
 3. Also minor background bug was easily fixed.
 Background image appeared to move/shake everytime new button came up or ckicked on.
 First I tried to fix this issue with reducing borders of the buttons but later on I have managed to perfectly place the background with some extra css code.

 ![alt text](assets/READMEfiles/functions_bug.jpg)